 Since Cisco introduced the cutting-edge Nexus 7000 line in 2008, network engineers have constantly debated over the Nexus versus the Catalyst.
 Those who oversee Catalyst 6500-powered networks are happy with (and accustomed to) the widely used, lower-cost Catalyst switches.
 Nexus advocates favor the newer line’s speed and virtualization capabilities.

-While each side has good reason to advocate for their preferred line, the question still remains: Should you use the Nexus or the Catalyst?
+While each side has good reason to advocate for their preferred line, the question still remains: Should you use Cisco Catalyst vs. Nexus?

 The Nexus 7000 and Catalyst 6500, while both highly reliable core switching platforms, have a number of differences in physical construction.

 The most important is the forwarding architecture.
 The Catalyst 6500 can support both centralized forwarding (where the supervisor makes the forwarding decision) or distributed forwarding (where the line card makes the forwarding decision).
 The Nexus 7000, on the other hand, only uses distributed forwarding.

 The Catalyst 6500 integrates its switch fabric onto the supervisor itself, while the Nexus 7000 has the switch fabric located in a separate part of the chassis, independent of other cards.
 The effect of this is to make the Nexus 7000 supervisor a pure control plane module (i.e., it runs the OS and manages the system), with no forwarding capability on it at all.
 On the other hand, the Catalyst 6500 supervisor acts in many ways like a line card as well as the supervisor.

 When looking at the two platforms, the most striking difference is in the available interfaces for the platforms.

 While both the Nexus 7000 and the Catalyst 6500 have 40GbE interfaces available, currently only the Nexus has a 100GbE line card available.